 Entire books have been written about the art of cultivating, identifying, asking, and nurturing a strong nonprofit board.
 While we can’t get into all the details here, we have the following suggestions for the process of shaping your nonprofit’s board into an effective force for good governance:

-Start with what your nonprofit needs: A board member with financial expertise?
+Start with what your nonprofit needs to advance its mission right now and in the near future: A board member with financial expertise?
 Connections in the community?
 Someone familiar with the individuals served by the nonprofit?
 Once you have identified what skills and experience your nonprofit needs, you're ready to identify and recruit new board members.
 The recruitment process requires both "vetting" a candidate and “cultivating” the interest of a potential future board member until he or she is ready to accept an invitation to become an ambasador for the nonprofit.
-Some nonprofits “test drive” potential board members by asking them first to serve on a task force or to volunteer for the nonprofit in another way.
+Some nonprofits offer board prospects the opportunity first to serve on a committee or task force, or volunteer for the nonprofit in another way.
 Need help finding the right board member?
-Contact your State Association of nonprofits, local United Ways, or local community foundation, any of which may have suggestions for board-match programs in your area.
+Contact your State Association of nonprofits, local United Ways, or local community foundation, many of which will know about board-match programs in your area.
 You may also want to explore Board Connect, an online matching service that is a collaboration between LinkedIn and BoardSource.

 Bringing on a terrific board member is only the first step.
 Make sure the board member becomes engaged in the work of the board and feels that his or her time is well spent.
 Finding the right committee for the new board member can be helpful to ensure early engagement.
 Some people join boards to share their professional expertise with the nonprofit.
 Others want to do something completely different as a volunteer from what they do in their everyday job, so make sure your new board member has an assignment that suits him or her well.
 Assign new board members a mentor and use name tags at meetings so that new board members can get to know their colleagues easily.